-- Data Rate Increase In the high volume computing and networking applications, the Gbps/GHz interface is still keeping its exponential pace but with a reduced slope in logarithmic scale, as shown in Error!
-Reference source not found.
-Of course, as discussed above, the 8 Gbps and below post other "feature" challenges beyond just binary speed. - Port Count Increase Low voltage CMOS technologies and low output voltage swings enable massive integration into large ASIC and SoC devices.
-In 2011, up to 200 pairs of 10Gbps backplane style SerDes are found in some applications.
+- 1. Data Rate Increase-In the high volume computing and networking applications, the Gigahertz interface is still keeping its exponential pace but with a reduced slope in logarithmic scale, as shown in Figure TST9. - Port Count Increase-Low voltage CMOS technologies and low output voltage swings enable massive integration into large ASIC and SoC devices.
+In 2009, up to 250 pairs of 7Gbps backplane style SerDes are found in some applications.
 However, for a large percentage of applications the port count will be limited to 32 or less.
-The port count is still increasing and will be limited by chip level power consumption and the actual increasing single lane Gbps data rate. - Cost Factor Traditionally, most multi-Gbps transceivers were designed as high-performance, high-priced, and high-margin devices with a low level of integration and relatively low production volume.
-With the introduction of low cost, low power CMOS macro cells, Gbps/GHz interfaces have become valued additions to many high-volume and low priced commodity devices.
+The port count is still increasing and will be limited by chip level power consumption and the actual increasing single lane Gbps data rate. - 3.
+Cost Factor-Traditionally, most multi-gigabit transceivers were designed as high-performance, high-priced, and high-margin devices with a low level of integration and relatively low production volume.
+With the introduction of low cost, low power CMOS macro cells, Gigahertz interfaces have become valued additions to many high-volume and low priced commodity devices.
 In addition to high port count, a cost efficient ATE solution that can concurrently test all serial ports is essential for production.
-The constant trade-off between performance and integration level results in the separation of SerDes devices into two categories: High-performance-level serial transceivers and high-integration-level gigahertz link macro-cells.
+The constant trade-off between performance and integration level results in the separation of SerDes devices into two categories: Highperformance-level serial transceivers and high-integration-level gigahertz link macro-cells.
 The test methods for each type are selected with cost in mind.
 The economics of high-performance, long haul, communication related products typically allow a more traditional, instrument based test approach or use of a hybrid tester as discussed earlier.
 Although reliable DFT features or other low cost test techniques are the ultimate solution for large port count SerDes, there is still a strong desire that the tester can provide at-speed characterization or early production.
 With accelerating technology improvements, the life cycles for most products are becoming shorter, therefore it may become increasingly difficult to verify and optimize DFT circuitry and yield learning.